Last revised June 22, 2022

 Transaction Limitations – You cannot make additional deposits to this account during a term (other than credited interest).

 You may request us to allow you to withdraw all or part of your funds in the account before its maturity date.
-If we consent to early withdrawal for any reason other than death or declaration of legal incompetency of a depositor, a penalty will be assessed on the amount withdrawn.
+If we consent to early withdrawal for any reason other than death or declaration of legal incompetency of a depositor, a penalty may be assessed on the amount withdrawn.
 You cannot withdraw principal from or add additional deposits to this account without our consent except on or after maturity.

 For accounts that automatically renew, there is a ten-day grace period after each renewal date during which withdrawals and deposits are permitted without penalty